Best Practices

 Re-Subordination

-• Allowable if in the best interest of the borrower and results in a lower interest rate and/or payment OR prompted by a life event such as death or divorce
+• Allowable if in the best interest of the borrower and results in a lower interest rate and/or payment OR prompted by a life event such as death or divorce of one of the borrowers

 • Cash out restricted to home improvement or repairs